-• The CBAM initially applies to imports of the following goods:
+- The CBAM initially applies to imports of goods in the following sectors:

 - Cement

 - Iron and Steel

 - Aluminium

 - Fertilisers

 - Hydrogen

 - Electricity

-- These sectors were selected following specific criteria, in particular their high risk of carbon leakage and high emission intensity which will eventually once fully phased in represent more than 50% of the emissions of the industry sectors covered by the ETS.
+- These sectors were selected following specific criteria, in particular their high risk of carbon leakage and high emission intensity which will eventually - once fully phased in -

+represent more than 50% of the emissions of the industry sectors covered by the ETS.
 In the future, the CBAM may be extended to other ETS sectors.

-To which goods does the CBAM Regulation apply?
+7. To which goods does the CBAM Regulation apply?

-- The CBAM Regulation applies to CN codes (Combined Nomenclature), which adds two digits to the HS code and is used as a commodity code for exports outside the EU. - All goods for which the embedded emissions must be reported are listed in Annex I of the CBAM Regulation.
+- The CBAM Regulation applies to CN codes (Combined Nomenclature), which adds two digits to the HS code and is used as a commodity code for exports outside the EU. - All goods for which the embedded emissions must be reported are listed in Annex I to the CBAM Regulation.
 These are called 'CBAM goods'. - Sectors such as 'iron and steel' are mentioned only for informational purposes.
-For example, this means that imports of ammonia (CN code 2814 under the fertilizer sector) are covered by the CBAM Regulation even if the ammonia is not used to produce fertilisers.
+For example, this means that imports of ammonia (CN code 2814 10 00 or 2814 20 00 under the fertilizer sector) are covered by the CBAM Regulation even if the ammonia is not used to produce fertilisers.

-Does the CBAM apply to 'second hand' goods?
+8. Does the CBAM apply to 'second hand' goods?